SemMTM/fetalino-dental-practice/README.md

 ## Bugs
 After deployment of the project, the logo in the header was not loading.
 This was because I used an absolute file path instead of a relative one.

+Another image on the home page was not loading because the file name had some characters that did not match the exact file name.
+I just reselected the image and the file name corrected.

 ## Credits

 #### Content